All Episodes

 It's a character test for Republicans.

-Uh last week when Hugo Chavez, who in my eyes is a clown and a thug and a martinette, he comes.
+Last week when Hugo Chavez, who in my eyes is a clown and a thug and a martinette, stop the tape.

 I mean, Hugo Chavez simply said the same things you guys have been saying, albeit with different words.